shareaholic/shareaholic_for_drupal/README.txt

 * Advanced Settings: ability to disable analytics

 = 7.x-3.x-dev =
-* Revamp plugin to use new and improved share buttons with recommendations
+* Revamp module to use new and improved share buttons with recommendations

 = 7.x-2.x-dev =
 * Initial 7.x module dev release